Welcome to campus! Find out what you need to know and do to take care of yourself and others on campus and other University sites.

 Face-to-face teaching and learning

-From Semester 1, 2023, most subjects will be taught on campus only, with flexible options limited to select graduate programs and individual subjects.
-Provision will be made for students outside Australia who only have a small number of subjects to go (less than 50 points) to complete their degrees.
+In 2023 most subjects will be taught on campus only, with flexible options limited to select graduate programs and individual subjects.

-To ensure the health, safety and wellbeing of our community we have COVIDSafe plans in place across the University, including individual campuses, faculties, schools, buildings and operations.
+To ensure the health, safety and wellbeing of our community we have COVIDSafe plans in place across the University to guide our activities and operations.

 There are many factors helping to reduce the risk of COVID-19 transmission on campus.
-They include vaccination, testing and isolation, cleaning, ventilation, personal behaviour, face masks, welfare-first COVID‑19 case management, and flexible study and work arrangements.
+They include vaccination, testing and isolation, cleaning, ventilation, personal behaviour, face masks, COVID‑19 case management, and ongoing monitoring to respond to the changing situation.

 The University continues to follow Victorian public health advice for face masks to help reduce the transmission of airborne viruses.
 Face masks are welcome in all settings for community and personal safety.